 - Free-Range Children: Seriously, what were Jo Hammet's parents thinking?
 Would you let your ten-year-old daughter skateboard around the city at night, dodging a madman's goons and breaking into sabotaged industrial plants?
 And there's no way they couldn't have known about it because it's implied that she became the town hero.
 Of course, the game solves this issue by just never showing or mentioning her parents.

-- Gameplay and Story Integration: The first level in 5th grade is essentially a breather level.
+- Gameplay and Story Integration: The first level is essentially a breather level.
 During the skateboard stages, the thugs never come after you at all so you're in virtually no danger.
 Throughout the rest of the game, the thugs keep chasing her, and during the Mad Libs minigame, start talking about what Jo might do to disarm the bomb.
 This actually makes sense - the thugs in the first "night" haven't been told to go after Jo at all.

 - Getting Crap Past the Radar: